 What are home office expenses?

-These tax deductions cover the cost of working from home and are split under two broad categories: running expenses and occupancy expenses.
-It helps to understand what each category is, as it will help you decide how you can claim, and what will net you the biggest deductions.
+Home office tax deductions cover the cost of working from home and are split into two broad categories: running expenses and occupancy expenses.
+Understanding what each category covers is crucial, as it will help you decide what you can claim and which method you should use to net the biggest deductions.

 - Heating and cooling